GitHubDragonFly/HTML_CSS_JS/README.md

 It would be recommended that you also check [this](https://github.com/GitHubDragonFly/WebProject) project and look at all the files created by it, especially because it is interacting with the django built-in server (there is also a link to django tutorial).

+Here is the link to [Interactive Rotating 3D Cube](https://codepen.io/MRokas/pen/aNBjdQ), not used in this exercise but rather interesting.

 # Usage
 All it takes is to: